drsm79/CouchDB-Kanban-Board/INSTALL.md

 Pushing the application
 --------------------------
+A normal couchapp push should do the trick.

 Adding states
 --------------------------
 > *Note* this is probably the most sucky part of Kanban Couch.
 It's very
-> flexible but it's annoying to set up.
+> flexible but it's annoying to set up, and edit.
 Patches welcome via github.

 Before you can use the Kanban board you need to decide which states your stories can go through.
+There are some default states in \_docs which set up a reasonable list of states stories can progress through.
+These states are:
+ * New
+ * Devel_Ready
+ * Development
+ * Test_Ready
+ * Test
+ * Deploy_Ready
+ * Deployment
+ * Int_Ready
+ * Integrating
+ * Done _(this is added automatically)_

+If you'd like different states edit or add to these documents.
+The document structure is simple:

+	{
+		"_id": "New",
+		"state_colours": {
+			"color": "#ffffff", "background-color": "#A5C700"
+		},
+		"state_position": 1,
+		"state_shortcut": "DR"
+	}

+But it is important that state\_position is set appropriately.

 Miscellany
 --------------------------